Entry level & Beginner Mountain Bikes of 2018 | Best MTB Gear

 - Some of its components are poorly made thus easily break away.
 Besides, it requires plenty of initial tune up and truing.

 Designed to be ridden on a myriad of terrains, the Pacific 26” Men’s Stratus Mountain Bike contains 26-inch wheels with lovesome surface-grip and trusty steel caliper brakes.
-Its athletic design, affordability and smooth gear shift make it the best entry level mountain bike for riders looking to join the world of mountain biking without breaking a bank.

 #7.
 26” Schwinn Sidewinder Women’s Mountain Bike

 This mtb, made for the average woman rider, features Schwinn steel women mtb frame pinned to an SR Suntour suspension fork.
 Its gearing is composed of a 21-speed Shimano rear derailleur connected to Shimano revo shifters.
 The bike’s 26-inch wheels sport alloy rims, its handlebars are forged from steel and its seat-post has a quick-release mechanism for easy height adjustment.
 Further, the bike features front and rear alloy linear pull brakes.